Cabbage maggots are a serious pest of plants in the cabbage family (Brassica).

 Cabbage maggot control

 If cabbage maggot carnage is something you need to control, spinosad is moderately effective, according to a 2015 UCANR study.
 Traditionally, fumigation was used, and organophosphates (diazinon and chlorpyrifos) were applied to soil in concentrations heavy enough to contaminate ground water and kill off non-target species.
-Obviously, more environmentally safe, sustainable methods were needed.
+Obviously, more environmentally safe, sustainable methods are needed.
 Many of the other insecticides that performed the best in the study are unavailable to the home gardener, and for good reason.
 You can reduce the likelihood of infestation by using crop rotation, row covers, and proper irrigation.

 If you are determined to protect your cole crops, you can also use brassica collars around the base of each plant.
 A brassica collar is simply a flat piece of plastic, thick cardboard, or heavy fabric that covers the soil around the base of a plant.
 Cabbage flies are unable to lay their eggs as close as they would like, and many of the larvae simply starve to death before they reach your plants.
 You can make your own brassica collar, just be sure that the collar opening can be enlarged as the plant grows.